wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-event-command.md

 - `Name`: optional override for the generated class name.
 - `SourceObject`/`SourceName`: resolve the event source via binding or namescope lookup.
 - Event delegates must use by-value parameters (`ref`/`in`/`out` parameters are not supported) and may have at most two parameters (the typical `sender`/`args` pattern).
+- `UseDispatcher` and `Name` are compile-time attribute flags; they are baked into the generated trigger and are not available as styled properties at runtime.
+Set them on the attribute, not in XAML.

 ## Diagnostics